mhorpheus/test/DFIR-System-Timeline.md

 `MACB` Source Types can also correspond to artifacts such as INDX allocation record entries that record file system events, such as files being Modified, Born (created), etc.

  ##### Timeline Entry Source Types
-The following section details various IRIS System Timeline Source Types for Windows, Linux, and macOS.
+The following section details various XFIR System Timeline Source Types for Windows, Linux, and macOS.

 **Note: File System Source Types**: If there are multiple file system events (events derived from \$MFT or similar) associated with a single timestamp, they can be included in a single entry, such as `MACB` , `.A.B`, `MA..`, etc.